 Spam complaint rates are calculated by dividing the number of spam complaints about a particular email by the total number of recipients.

 If you have a high spam rate, there are two key steps you can take:

 - Conduct spam tests: services like Litmus will help you check whether or not an email is ending up in the spam folder by using a series of standard filters and testing with the average inbox for Gmail, Yahoo, AOL, etc.

-Second, identify problematic lists and/or email addresses.
-If you think emails sent to certain lists are going to the spam folder and these lists might be the source of your issue, you can test your theory.
+- Identify problematic lists and/or email addresses: if you think emails sent to certain lists are going to the spam folder and that these lists might be the source of your issue, test your theory.
 A "problem list" could originate from a competition you ran, an event you held where you collected emails, or a list you haven't emailed recently.
-Perhaps you think a specific domain is the culprit (Gmail can often be more restrictive).
-We recommend using our segment builder to explore and validate (or invalidate) your concerns.
+If you think a specific domain is the culprit (e.g., Gmail can often be more restrictive), we recommend using our segment builder to explore and validate (or invalidate) your concerns.

-- Add a second condition to the segment that specifies "has opened an email at least once over all time".
+- Add a second condition to the segment with the condition: has opened an email at least once over all time.